wolfy-42/simu-documentation/documentation/05_User_Guide.md

 VitisHLS TCL interpreter has the following specifics:

-a) There is no SVTCLI in CLI or GUI variants.
+a) There is no SVTCL in CLI or GUI variants.
 As a result only the Linux _tclsh_ TCL interpreter should be used.

 ~TODO:investigate_using_VitisHLS_option_to_pass_a_TCL_file_for_execution.~